gilcrest/diygoapi/README.md

 # go-API-basic

-OMG - v0.39.1 - everything is broken!
-I'm on a plane, my laptop is doing weird stuff.
-I'm committing everything and it's all going to be broken for a short time.
-I will fix it!
+OMG - 1/11/2022 - v0.39.2 - everything is somewhat broken!
+I've changed a lot and am pulling the pieces all back together - stay tuned...

 A RESTful API template (built with Go)